 Open Water Swimming

 The open water sessions run from May until October at King Lear lake, Watermead Park, Syston (depending on the weather).
 The sessions are run on Saturdays 8.00am – 9.30am and Wednesday evening from 6.30pm – 8.00pm.
-We also hope to arrange some coached technique sessions and a fun aqualthlon race.
+We also hope to arrange some coached technique sessions.

 This year, to cover the costs of running the sessions (water testing, equipment etc) there is a charge of £2 per swimmer for these sessions, and you have to be a member of the club to swim (for insurance purposes, and as a condition set by the Council).
 However, non-members may swim once as a ‘taster’ session provided they sign the required Disclaimer/Code of Conduct form.

 To become a Member of Leicester Triathlon Club visit our membership page where you will be directed to Entry Central who manage our online membership details.
 Open-water swimming only membership is available (cost £15) and is valid from May-October and for swimming in King Lear lake only.